 When I started writing my psychological suspense novel, The Night Village, about a new mother and her strange houseguest, I pictured the story unfolding in my old flat in Hackney.
-And then, in the same way a dream will suddenly shift location, my characters were all somehow living… Continue reading Why the Barbican makes a compelling setting for a novel
+And then, in the same way a dream will suddenly shift location, my characters were all somehow living at the Barbican Estate in central London. … Continue reading Why the Barbican makes a compelling setting for a novel

-Recently I listened to author Tara June Winch talk about her Miles Franklin Award winning nove, The Yield.
+Recently I listened to author Tara June Winch talk about her Miles Franklin Award winning novel, The Yield.
 Here are some notes from the evening.

 While ordinary writers paddle between the flags at the beach, a poet will free dive the Titanic.
 They go there.
 And yet, the word poet just sounds so genteel and lovely.